orlandosanchez/zf2-getset/README.md

-this a quick and dirty and pretty ugly bash script for creating zf2 entity models
+this a quick, dirty and ugly bash script for creating zf2 entity models

 ## Usage